-ASCENT is a program which allows students to participate in concurrent enrollment the year after 12th grade only (which has been defined as the fifth year of high school, as determined by a student's Anticipated Year of Graduation--AYG).
-Students meeting the requirements for the ASCENT program have the option of taking college-level courses for which they are earning both high school and college credit or college credit from enrollment in Guarantee Transfer credit courses, a state approved Career and Technical Education (CTE) postsecondary program, or a specific post-secondary degree program pathway including coursework related to apprenticeship programs and internship programs.
+ASCENT is a program which allows students to participate in concurrent enrollment the year after 12th grade only (which has been defined as the fifth year of high school, as determined by a student's AYG).
+Students meeting the requirements for the ASCENT program have the option of taking college-level courses for which they are earning both high school and college credit or college credit from enrollment in Guarantee Transfer credit courses, a state approved Career and Technical Education (CTE) postsecondary program, or a specific postsecondary degree program pathway including coursework related to apprenticeship programs and internship programs.